-Because the ops team has access to a wealth of data, they’re often best placed to predict future revenue generation and activity levels.
-This allows sales leaders to identify potential issues before they arise and course correct to avoid them.
+Because the ops team has access to a wealth of data, they’re often best positioned to predict future revenue generation and activity levels.
+This allows sales leaders to identify potential issues before they arise and course-correct to avoid them.

 Sales affects everyone within your organization.

-Understandably, a lot of stakeholders want to have their say on sales strategy, processes, and reporting.
+Understandably, many stakeholders want to have their say on sales strategy, processes and reporting.